 The first set is to send the client an email message that contains a link to Glide's disclosures package.

 1. On the Glide home page, select the transaction and go to the Disclosures page.

-2. Click the Manage button under the Invite Seller to Fill Disclosures and move through the workflow.
+2. Click the Invite button under the Invite Seller to Fill Disclosures and move through the workflow.

-3. On the Parties page, make sure the seller is marked as Fills Form.
+3. On the Parties area, make sure the seller is marked as Fills Form.

 4. At the end of the workflow, click Send.